 SECTION 2.
-STATEMENT
+NONDISCRIMATION/AFFIRMATIVE ACTION STATEMENT

 - 2.1 Various State and Federal laws prohibit discrimination and harassment of certain protected classes including but not limited to the following: - 2.1.1 USC 1324 et seq., (Immigration Reform and Control Act of 1986). - 2.1.2 20 USC 1681 et. seq (Title IX of the Education Amendments of 1972) - 2.1.3 29 USC 206(d) et seq., (Equal Pay Act of 1963, as amended). - 2.1.4 29 USC 621, et seq., (Age Discrimination in Employment Act of 1967, as amended). - 2.1.5 29 USC 701 et seq., (Rehabilitation Act of 1973). - 2.1.6 29 USC 791 et seq., (Rehabilitation Act of 1992). - 2.1.7 West Virginia Code § 5.11.1, et seq.
-(West Virginia Human Rights Act) - 2.1.8 38 USC 4301 et seq., (Uniform Services Employment and Reemployment Rights Act of 1994). - 2.1.9 42 USC 1981 et seq., (Civil Rights Act of 1991). - 2.1.10 42 USC 12101 et seq., (Americans with Disabilities Act of 1990-ADA). - 2.1.11 42 USCA 12101 et seq., (Americans with Disabilities Act Amendments Act of 2008). - 2.1.12 42 USC 2000e(k) (Pregnancy Discrimination Act of 1978). - 2.1.13 42 USC 2000d-2000d-7, (Civil Rights Remedies Equalization Act of 1986). - 2.1.14 42 USC 2000e et seq., (Title VII of the U.S. Civil Rights Act of 1964, as amended). - 2.1.15 42 USC 2000ff et seq., (Genetic Information Nondiscrimination Act of 2008-GINA).
+(West Virginia Human Rights Act) - 2.1.8 38 USC 4301 et seq., (Uniform Services Employment and Reemployment Rights Act of 1994). - 2.1.9 42 USC 1981 et seq., (Civil Rights Act of 1991). - 2.1.10 42 USC 12101 et seq., (Americans with Disabilities Act of 1990-ADA). - 2.1.11 42 USCA 12101 et seq., (Americans with Disabilities Act Amendments Act of 2008). - 2.1.12 42 USC 2000e(k) (Pregnancy Discrimination Act of 1978). - 2.1.13 42 USC 2000d-2000d-7, (Civil Rights Remedies Equalization Act of 1986). - 2.1.14 42 USC 2000e et seq., (Title VII of the U.S. Civil Rights Act of 1964, as amended).

-- 2.2 Eastern WV Community & Technical College (Eastern or the college) is committed to creating a community of belonging for all students, faculty, staff and visitors.
-We acknowledge that this is an ongoing process, not just a goal.
+- 2.1.15 42 USC 2000ff et seq., (Genetic Information Nondiscrimination Act of 2008-GINA). - 2.2 Eastern WV Community & Technical College (Eastern or the college) is committed to social justice, equity, diversity and, ultimately, creating a community of belonging for all students, faculty, staff and visitors.
+We acknowledge that social justice is an ongoing process, not just a goal.
 By recognizing the dignity of each individual, we seek to build an educational environment void of violence, oppression, hatred, alienation and inequality.
 We seek to build a place where every individual feels welcome and respected. - 2.3 Eastern is committed to equal opportunity and non-discrimination for all employees, students, prospective students and applicants for employment.
-Eastern West Virginia Community & Technical College provides opportunity to all prospective and current members of the student body, faculty, and staff on the basis of individual qualifications and merit without regard to race, color, sex religion, age, national origin, marital or parental status, familial status, veteran status, disability or any other protected class status as defined by applicable laws and regulations.
+Eastern West Virginia Community & Technical College provides opportunity to all prospective and current members of the student body, faculty, and staff on the basis of individual qualifications and merit without regard to race, color, sex sexual preference, religion, age, national origin, sexual orientation, marital or parental status, familial status, veteran status, disability or any other protected class status as defined by applicable laws and regulations.
 The college neither affiliates knowingly with nor grants recognition to any individual group or organization having policies that discriminate on the basis of protected class status as defined by applicable laws and regulations. - 2.4 The Board concurs with the American Association of Community Colleges (AACC) that such a commitment to equal opportunity and non-discrimination "ensures and recommits to open doors access, the cornerstone of the community of college mission.
-This fundamental commitment is critical to our democracy: a cherished principle of equal opportunity for every individual and to the social and economic vitality of our nation." - 2.5 Nothing in this policy should be construed to extend "protected class" status or give rise to a cause of action beyond that which is otherwise provided by law.
+This fundamental commitment is critical to our democracy: a cherished principle of equal opportunity for every individual and to the social and economic vitality of our nation." - 2.5 Insofar as is permissible by law, Eastern will take affirmative action measures to ensure the continued entry of qualified minorities, women, veterans and the disabled, as defined by applicable law and regulations into the staff and student bodies. - 2.6 Nothing in this policy should be construed to extend "protected class" status or give rise to a cause of action beyond that otherwise provided by law.